Is a battery/solar right for me?

 Alternatively, you can call the Energy Advisory Service on 8204 1888 or 1800 671 907 (free call), Monday to Friday during business hours, or you can email them at email@example.com

 Can I afford it?

-The cost of home battery system varies depending on the size of the battery and whether you need new or additional solar panels.
-As a guide, the cost of a home battery can range between $6,000 and $13,000 (including installation).
+The cost of a home battery system varies depending on the size of the battery and whether you need new or additional solar panels.
+As a guide, the cost of a home battery (before the subsidy is applied) can range between $6,000 and $13,000, including installation.